 The book criticizes Catholic scholars and education leaders, including Bishop Robert Barron, for adopting a secular Humanist paradigm regarding cosmic and biological origins, and accepting the evolutionary hypothesis as a proved fact.
 The author argues that this approach undermines the Bible and leads to the massive apostasy of Catholic youth who see a conflict between the Bible and science.
 The book proposes a plan to revive Catholic catechesis by teaching the forgotten creation doctrines combined with 21st Century natural science that proves intelligent design is more credible than chance.
 The author believes that such a catechesis would restore the integrity and harmony of Catholic teachings based on Scripture.

-The article discusses the concept of "religious atheism," which is also known as Humanism.
+The book discusses the concept of "religious atheism," which is also known as Humanism.
 Humanism is an ideology that promotes "good without God" and has a long history dating back to the 19th century.
 Many atheists adopt Humanism, which has a common core of beliefs and a worldview that coincides with Humanism's creed.
 The article argues that once society rejects God, it can lead to frightening social, political, and spiritual consequences.
 The author believes that Humanism should be opposed as a religion, and education in modern natural science is key to effective apologetics in the 21st century.
 The author suggests that re-education of the Catholic clergy and laity is necessary to revive the Catholic Church's confidence in their theistic beliefs.
 Continue on Amazon

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.